vitormcruz/tome/README.md

 ```

 Rules are:
-	1. All strings enclosed by quotation marks (") are considered parameters of the scenario and will be used as arguments to the `run` block parameter in order they were defined in the text.
+	1. All strings enclosed by quotation marks (") are considered parameters of the scenario and will be used as arguments to the `run` block parameter in the order they were defined in the text.
 	2. Enclosed strings starting with `equals:` are considered assertions with special behavior. `assertSuccessFor:`, for example, is a message answered by the assertion that validate if the argument is equals to the defined value in the specification definition
 	3. All parameters **must** be used, otherwise the scenario execution fails.
 This is an efforcement made only to reinforce the need to link the definition to it's execution.

-Instead of continuing to create scenarios for the rest of the examples, since they are very similar, we can use a Scenario Outline to avoid repetitions:
+A Scenario Outline can be defined in order to define multiple similar scenarios:

 ```smalltalk
 MyFeature >> Simple_Scenario_Description